Michigan Uber Fatal Car Accident Law Explained

 The auto insurance company responsible for paying survivor’s loss benefits will depend on who the victim of the deadly Uber crash was:

-The dependents and family of a person who was killed in an Uber fatal car accident can sue the at-fault Uber driver for damages under the wrongful death act
+In Michigan, the dependents and family of a person who was killed in an Uber fatal car accident can sue the at-fault Uber driver for damages under the wrongful death act.

 A wrongful death lawsuit must be brought by the personal representative of the deceased person’s estate.
 The damages for wrongful death after a deadly crash can include compensation for the victim’s pain and suffering, loss of financial support and loss of society and companionship.

-If the at-fault Uber driver is determined to be an Uber employee, then Uber may be liable – along with the driver – under the “respondeat superior” doctrine which makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment.
+In Michigan, if the at-fault Uber driver is determined to be an Uber employee, then Uber may be liable – along with the driver for the fatal car accident under the “respondeat superior” doctrine.
+This doctrine makes an employer liable for its employee’s negligence that occurs within the scope of the employee’s employment.

 Michigan law requires that all Uber drivers carry liability insurance with the following minimum limits to provide coverage after an Uber fatal car accident: